maehw/ms-teams-hand-detector/README.md

 It's originally meant for meetings that are "hybrid" - some people take part in presence, some only digitally/online (better wording is welcome; native speakers are welcome to suggest something else).
 This should allow online participants to become more visible by a group of participants in real-life.

+## What isn't this?

+This is not about gesture recognition - the script does not detect raised hands from webcam video streams.

 ## How does it work?

 The detection logic is all done in the Python script `ms_teams_hand_detector.py`.